turbonomic/webApp/README.md

 ## Latency simulation ##
 It has one parameter ** value **, the duration to delay(or sleep in server side), in milliseconds.

-Access it via web browser
+For example, delay 30 ms. Access it via web browser
 ```console
 http://localhost:28080/workload.php/?value=30
 ```